Principal Investigator, BARNARDS

 Her role in BARNARDS involves leading and supervising all research related activities, from designing, developing and implementing lab procedures and techniques, training technicians, researchers and visitors, and assisting BARNARDS partners in with laboratory procedures and research.
 She will be performing bioinformatics analysis on the data obtained by whole genome sequencing.

 Dr Kirsty Sands, PhD.
-Research Associate for the Institute of Infection and Immunity, School of Medicine, Cardiff University.
+Genomics Lead, Research Associate for the Institute of Infection and Immunity, School of Medicine, Cardiff University.

-Kirsty graduated with a BSc (Hons) in Biomedical Sciences from the University of Sunderland in 2011.
-Kirsty went on to complete her portfolio of registration as a Biomedical Scientist in the microbiology department in the Freeman Hospital Newcastle.
-In 2016, Kirsty completed her PhD at Cardiff University in biofilm communities associated with mechanical ventilation, whilst also working as an NHS biomedical scientist in the diagnostics department.
+Kirsty graduated with a first-class BSc (Hons) in Biomedical Sciences from the University of Sunderland in 2011.
+She went on to complete her professional portfolio of registration in the microbiology department at the Freeman Hospital Newcastle, where she practiced as a Biomedical Scientist until 2013.
+In 2016, Kirsty completed her PhD thesis at Cardiff University within the School of Dentistry.
+Her research examined biofilm communities associated with mechanical ventilation in intensive care patients, and she completed this whilst also practising as an NHS Biomedical Scientist in the diagnostics department.

 Research Technician, BARNARDS